 Another issue at the forefront of all contractor’s minds is the UK’s 2050 net-zero carbon emissions legislation.
 This ground-breaking promise puts into law that all UK buildings constructed from the year 2050 need to be built with zero carbon emissions.
 By law, each principle contractor will need to prove that it has been.

 What are the key issues that affect the installers and the occupants of a building with inefficient thermal insulation?

 When connecting onto a heat network or a central plant you could realistically have pipework running at 75 degrees for your heating and 60 degrees for your water.
 Insufficient levels of insulation and the absence of load-bearing pipe insulation inserts can often lead to overheating of corridors and risers in multi-residential buildings.
 Not only is this costly and inefficient it can also be detrimental to the wellbeing of residents.

-What role do the British Standards play in the role of thermal efficiency?
+What role do the British Standards play in relation to thermal efficiency?

 BS5422 outlines the watts per metre heat gain or loss that each pipe needs to be benchmarked against.
 The specifier should be able to confidently select the right thickness of pipe insulation support block to meet the standards.

 How can we overcome contractors’ issues that occur post-installation?